Abnormal dense and dilute nuclear systems: Dilute stable nuclear systems

 Reference \cite{KV2016} employed a simple phenomenological parametrization for the volume part of the energy per nucleon, $\mathcal{E}_{N\rm }$ as an expansion in powers of $p_{\rm F}/m_N$ proposed in Ref.~\cite{KFW02},

 where parameters $c_1$, $c_2$ and $c_3$ are expressed through values of the binding energy $\mathcal{E}_0=-\mathcal{E}_{N\rm }(n_0)$, compressibility modulus $K$ of the nuclear matter and the nuclear saturation density $n_0$.
 Taking $m_N=939$\,MeV for the free nucleon mass and appropriate values $n_0=0.17\,{\rm fm}^{-3}$, $\mathcal{E}_0=-16$\,MeV and $K=285$\,MeV we find~\cite{KV2016}, $c_1 = 3.946$\,, $c_2 = 3.837$\., $c_3 = 13.10$\,.
-From Eq.~(\ref{weise-exp-2}) the volume part of the nucleon contribution to the scalar Landau-Migdal parameter $f_{0}^N\equiv f_0$ follows as
+From Eq.~(\ref{weise-exp-2}) the volume part of the nucleon contribution to the scalar Landau-Migdal parameter $f_0$ follows as

-The energy per particle and the scalar Landau-Migdal parameter are shown in Fig. \ref{fig:SC} as functions of the nucleon density.
+The energy per particle and the scalar Landau-Migdal parameter are shown in Fig.~\ref{fig:SC} as functions of the nucleon density.
 The nucleon volume part of the energy per particle and the parameter $f_{0}$ given by Eq.~(\ref{f0_N}) are presented on the left panel in Fig.~\ref{fig:SC} by the dotted lines.
 There is a broad interval of densities, $n_{c}^{\rm (l)} < n < n_{c}^{\rm (u)}$ where $f_0<-1$ with $n_{c}^{\rm (l)} =0.422\times 10^{-2}\,n_0$ and $n_{c}^{\rm (u)} = 0.655\, n_0$.
+Similar dependence $f_0(n)$ is obtained for the DD2 equation of state, see Fig. 3 in~\cite{Ropke:2017pvg}.
+Notice that taking into account of the clustering effects~\cite{Ropke:2008qk,Ropke:2014fia} may affect this dependence, see Fig.~9 in~\cite{Ropke:2017pvg}.
+We will focus on the alternative taking into account effect of possible Bose condensation.
 The condensate contribution proves to be strongly attractive creating a minimum at $n\sim 0.4\,n_0$ for a reduced value of $\lambda$ for $\xi<1/2$.
 The energies per nucleon $\mathcal{E}_N+\mathcal{E}_B$ are shown on the left upper panel by thin lines labeled by values of the parameter $\xi$.
 They are calculated according to Eq.~(\ref{Enb-f0}) with $f_{0}(n)$ given by Eq.~(\ref{f0_N}).

 In the presence of the condensate the incompressibility of the system changes as $K = K_{N} +K_{\rm B}$, $K_{\rm B}=n\frac{d^2 E_{\rm B}}{d n^2}$, and, therefore, the scalar Landau parameter changes too